Cinderella (band): Heartbreak Station, Still Climbing and hiatus (1990–1995)

 Cinderella's third album, Heartbreak Station, was released in 1990.
-It featured more songs than Long Cold Winter that were influenced by Keifer's love of the blues.
+It featured more songs influenced by Keifer's love of the blues.
 Following the accompanying tour, Fred Coury left the band and joined former Ratt vocalist Stephen Pearcy in the band Arcade.
 The song "Hot and Bothered" was featured in the movie Wayne's World and its subsequent soundtrack.

 In 1991, Keifer lost his voice due to a paresis of his vocal cords.
 He underwent several surgeries to repair a vocal cyst and hemorrhage.
 This added to delays in the recording of the band's fourth album, Still Climbing.
 It was finally released in 1994 with Kenny Aronoff on drums, but the album quickly disappeared from the charts.
 Mercury Records consequently dropped the band which went on hiatus in 1995.

 Reunion (1996–2009)

 Cinderella resumed activity in 1996, and a year later, Mercury Records released a greatest hits compilation titled Once Upon A... and a video compilation containing all the bands promo videos from the first three albums.
 The group toured the United States in 1998, with one concert stop captured on the live album Live at the Key Club, which was released in 1999 through Cleopatra Records.

 Around 1999, the band was signed by John Kalodner to Sony Records.
 However, the band was dropped by the label before a new album could be released, plunging the band into three years of litigation.
 Cinderella toured again in 2000 and 2002.

-Cinderella headlined the VH1 Classic Rock Never Stops 2005 summer tour.
+Cinderella headlined the VH1 Classic Rock Never Stops Tour in the summer of 2005.
 Also in 2005, Cinderella toured with FireHouse, RATT, and Quiet Riot.
 Mercury Records released the compilation Rocked, Wired & Bluesed: The Greatest Hits on CD and DVD.

 In 2006, Cinderella toured with Poison.
 Both bands celebrated the 20th anniversary of their debut albums, Night Songs and Look What the Cat Dragged In.
 Cinderella planned to tour in 2008 with Warrant, Lynch Mob, and Lynam, but on June 13 that year, Tim Heyne, the band's manager, said in a press release: "It is with unbelievably deep regret that I must announce that Cinderella's Tom Keifer's left vocal cord has hemorrhaged, thereby making it impossible for him to sing in the immediate future."
 LaBar was interviewed by Ultimate-Guitar and stated that Cinderella would love to make a new record but there were obstacles holding the group back.
 They still were not signed to a record label after Sony dropped the band in 2000.
 LaBar also stated that he is busy with his new band, Freakshow, which features Frankie Banali of Quiet Riot, and Eric is busy with Naked Beggars.
 A message posted to the Cinderella message board in spring 2009 stated that Keifer's voice had returned to normal.
 Promoters from the 2009 Rock Gone Wild Festival confirmed that the band was scheduled to perform, but the festival was canceled.